Tossa de Mar: The walled-in Old Town

 The "Vila Vella enceinte" is the only example of a fortified medieval town still standing on the Catalan coast.
 Its present appearance dates back to the end of the 14th century.
 It still has the entire original perimeter with battlemented stone walls, four turrets, and three cylindrical towers with parapets.
 At the highest point, where the lighthouse stands today, was, until the beginning of the 19th century, the castle of the Abbot of the Monastery Santa Maria de Ripoll, the territorial Lord of the town.
 The site was declared a national historic monument in 1931.

-The interior of the Old Town is a charming place with narrow, cobblestoned streets, the Governor's House (now the Municipal museum), the House of Holy Cloth ("Sant Drap"), a medieval hospital, and remnants of a Romanesque church and a Gothic church.
+The interior of the Old Town consists of narrow, cobblestoned streets, the Governor's House (now the Municipal museum), the House of Holy Cloth ("Sant Drap"), a medieval hospital, and remnants of a Romanesque church and a Gothic church.

 Municipal museum

 The Municipal Museum, built in Late Gothic style, is situated in the Governor's House, inside the Vila Vella enceinte.
 It used to be the residence of the jurisdictional governors of Tossa de Mar and its environs, who ruled for the Abbots of the monastery Santa Maria de Ripoll.

 The museum was opened on 1 September 1935.
 It houses an important collection of contemporary art with works of Spanish and foreign artists who frequented Tossa de Mar during the 1930s, such as the Celestial Violinist by Marc Chagall.
 The archaeological section houses artefacts dating from the Paleolithical Period to the Late Middle Ages.
 Of particular note are the mosaics found in the atrium of the Roman Villa of the Ametllers, dating from the end of the 4th - beginning of the 5th century.

 Associated with the artists were the Scottish journalist Archie Johnstone and his Anglo-Irish writer wife Nancy Johnstone who established a hotel in the old town in 1934, the Casa Johnstone.
 The building still exists, although it now forms part of a larger hotel complex, the Hotel Don Juan.
 At the end of the Spanish Civil War, the Johnstones turned the hotel over to use by refugee children who, shortly before Tossa fell to the Nationalists, the Johnstones piled 70 children into a truck, and drove them to safety in France, being chased throughout by Franco's troops.
 Nancy wrote two memoirs recording their experiences in Tossa de Mar: Hotel in Spain, describing their ups and downs between 1934 and 1936, as they set up the hotel, and Hotel in Flight describing the war years, 1936-1939.